 | Customer Screening | person.screening_progress | Must be SCREENED_ACCEPTED |

-You've successfully completed the customer identification process, and you can now open an account for the customer.
+You have successfully completed the identification process.
+You can now open an account for the customer.

-Present the customer with a button to open their account, using the following formulations for the button text:
+Present the customer with a button to open their account using the specific formulations below:

 English